aborn/emacs.d/doc/keybinding.md

 * C-h k    help key binding
 * M-n      mark set (like C+@) or CapsLock
 * M-w C-s  search and highlight all the matched content
+* C-s C-w  appends the rest of the word under the cursor to the search pattern

 * C-x u    shows undo-tree graph
 * C-c C-s  run matlab code (matlab-shell-save-and-go)